-The following products are most popular in China with a market growing almost 15 times in the past decade:
+The following products are most popular in China with a market growing almost 15 fold in the past decade.

 Foreign meat is one of the most sought after products in China.
 Not only wealthy people look for substitutes for local meat, but also the growing middle class.